Will Smith eating spaghetti test

-The Will Smith Eating Spaghetti test is an informal benchmark within the artificial intelligence community, used to assess the capabilities of generative video models in rendering realistic human actions and facial expressions.
-Originating from a widely shared AI generated video in 2023, which depicted an unnaturally animated render of actor Will Smith eating spaghetti, the test has since been used as an informal reference point to demonstrate the capabilities and limitations of AI-generated video content.
+The Will Smith eating spaghetti test is an informal benchmark within the artificial intelligence community, used to assess the capabilities of generative video models in rendering realistic human actions and facial expressions.
+Originating from a widely shared AI-generated video in 2023, which depicted an unnaturally animated render of actor Will Smith eating spaghetti, the test has since been used as an informal reference point to demonstrate the capabilities and limitations of AI-generated video content.

 Origin

-On March 23, 2023, Reddit user /u/chaindrop shared an AI-generated video titled "Will Smith eating spaghetti" on the subreddit /r/StableDiffusion, created using ModelScope's text-to-video tool.
+On March 27, 2023, Reddit user chaindrop shared an AI-generated video titled "Will Smith eating spaghetti" on the StableDiffusion subreddit, created using ModelScope's text-to-video tool.
 The clip depicted a distorted and surreal version of actor Will Smith eating spaghetti.
 The video quickly gained attention for its uncanny visuals, with Smith's facial features morphing unpredictably and his eating motions appearing unnatural.
 The unsettling nature of the video led to widespread sharing and discussions across social media platforms.